Method of Moments for Estimation of Noisy Curves: Piecewise Linear Curves and their Moments

 For any $k$, we can apply this change of variables and (\ref{eqn:arclength-param-t}) to get an expression for $m_k(C)$ in terms of the vertices $c_i$:

 The desired result can be obtained by expanding the tensor power in the integral for $k = 1, 2, 3$ and direct computation of the integral. \end{proof}

 Recall our assumption that $d\geq M$ and observe that a PWL curve $C$ with $M$ segments naturally lives in an $M$-dimensional subspace $V$ of $\bbR^n$ spanned by the vectors $\{c_i - c_{i-1}\}_{i=1}^M$.
 We can in fact compute an orthonormal basis for this subspace by taking the top $M$ eigenvectors of the second moment $m_2(C)$; indeed, the second moment is a rank-$M$ matrix for generic $C$.
+Note that the second moment $m_2(C)$ can be estimated with $O(\sigma^4)$ samples from a noisy curve using the unbiased estimator in Lemma \ref{lem:unbiased-estimators}.
 Therefore we will often assume $M=d$, since if $d>M$, we can project the coordinates of $C$ down to $V$.
 Nonetheless, for semantic clarity, we will often use $M$ when referring to the number of segments and $d$ when talking about the dimension.

 Later on in the paper, we will show two important results involving moment matching.
 We will show that matching a PWL curve to a third moment $m_3(C)$ is locally well-posed, while matching a PWL curve to the first two moments $m_1(C)$ and $m_2(C)$ is locally ill-posed.
 A careful analysis of the moments is difficult owing to the $\|c_i - c_{i-1}\|/Z$ terms (note that $Z$ also depends on $C$).
 To aid in our analysis and make things easier to compute, we introduce the following \textit{relaxed} curve moments that replace the $\|c_i - c_{i-1}\|/Z$ terms with new variables.
 We will show that it is sufficient to consider moment matching in this relaxed setting. \begin{defn}[Relaxed Curve Moments] Let $C\in\bbR^{(M+1)\times d}$ and $p\in\bbR^M$.
 Then we define the \textit{relaxed moments} of $C$ to be